Relapsing fever: Soft tick-borne relapsing fever

-Tick-borne relapsing fever is found primarily in Africa, Spain, Saudi Arabia, Asia, and certain areas of Canada and the western United States.
-Other relapsing infections are acquired from other Borrelia species, which can be spread from rodents, and serve as a reservoir for the infection, by a tick vector.
+Soft tick-borne relapsing fever (STRF) is found primarily in Africa, Spain, Saudi Arabia, Asia, and certain areas of Canada and the western United States.
+STRF is caused by a variety of Borrelia species through the bite of infected soft body ticks.
+Rodents serve as a reservoir for the infection, which is then spread to humans by the tick vector.